gruntjs-updater/grunt-portal/README.md

 A map where object keys will be used as uri routes that route into local files.

+#### options.proxies
+Type: `String`
+Default value: {}

+A map where object keys will be used as uri paths to intercept and redirect to proxy.

+For example:

+    proxies: {
+        "/ws/*": {
+            host: "api.example.com",
+            port: "80"
+        }
+    }

+will redirect any request to `localhost:3000/ws/my_service.php` to `api.example.com/ws/my_service.php`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).